Vehicle Emission Standards

 The tables listed below summarise the emission limits which apply for light and heavy vehicles and their timetable for adoption in the ADRs.
 The ADRs are performance standards which specify the maximum levels of emissions permitted under a specified test.
 The ADRs do not mandate the use of particular technology, although it has been necessary for vehicle manufacturers to fit catalytic converters to light petrol and LPG vehicles in order to meet the emission limits introduced by ADR37/00 in the mid 1980's.
 For light duty diesel vehicles, particulate traps are necessary in most vehicles to meet the very low particle emission limits in the Euro 5 standards adopted in ADR79/03 and ADR79/04.

-- Summary of Emissions Standards for Light Petrol Vehicles in Australia (1972–Present)
+- Summary of Emission Standards for Light Petrol Vehicles in Australia (1972–Present)

 - Emission Standards for Light Vehicles applied under ADR79/xx (2003–Present)